robinren03/THU-CST-PEX/README.md

 # THU-CST-PEX

-The corse-selection tool for THU Physic Experiment
+The course-selection tool for THU Physic Experiment

 This is an easy tool written by Python.